 Talbots launched Classic Awards, one of the first retail credit card loyalty programs in the U.S., in 2001 after extensive testing.
 The goals were to increase the Talbots Charge card base, as well as drive usage and sales.
 The structure was simple and gave the program that essential, solid foundation: Charge customers earned 1 point per dollar spent and received a $25 reward when they earned 500 points.

-After extensive research, CCG recommended that Talbots leverage the high awareness and participation in the existing Classic Awards program, but expand it to track, reward and ultimately drive the behavior of non-Charge customers.
+After extensive research, CCG recommended that Talbots leverage the high awareness and participation in the existing Classic Awards loyalty program, but expand it to track, reward and ultimately drive the behavior of non-Charge customers.
 Our transactional analysis combined with primary research showed that there was a significant opportunity to better serve these core customers.
 But part of the challenge in expanding the program was ensuring that we continued to encourage use of the Talbots Charge, which is more profitable for the retailer than other forms of tender.

-CCG’s detailed recommendations and business case outlined the overall program structure, benefits for each tier, marketing plan, business requirements, line-item budget for incremental costs, anticipated participation rates and ROI pro formas.
-We have also partnered with Talbots on implementation and management of the program.
+CCG’s detailed recommendations and business case provided a comprehensive guideline, outlining: the overall program structure, benefits for each tier, marketing plan, business requirements, line-item budget for incremental costs, anticipated participation rates and ROI pro formas.
+We also partnered with Talbots on implementation and management of the program.

-The new structure accomplishes the program goals to:
+The new rewards program structure accomplishes the program goals to: